Akuli/git-guide/committing.md

 +More text here.
 Lorem ipsum blah blah blah.
 ```

-Here `--cached` displays what we have `git add`ed, i.e. what will be committed.
+Here `--staged` displays what we have `git add`ed, i.e. what will be committed.
-Without `--cached`, it shows changes that you have not `git add`ed yet.
+Without `--staged`, it shows changes that you have not `git add`ed yet.

 The first line of the README is `# reponame`, and it was not changed.
 There was one line after that, `The description ...`, and it was deleted.